Updated: Dec 30, 2020

 5. Training buddies bring inspiration, hope, encouragement, strength and happiness

 When you have people you can rely on, who support and care about you and share a similar passion, it is beautiful.
 My favorite thing about sport is the way people are brought together.
 My life has been full of amazing individuals I have encountered while preparing for various challenges: high school and collegiate sports, endurance events such as triathlons, marathons and swim marathons.
 While COVID has put limitations on gatherings, that has not stopped athletes.
-They have utilized different methods such as apps to track workouts with friends remotely, smaller groups running together, virtual challenges and online groups to support each other.
+They have utilized different methods such as apps to track workouts with friends remotely, smaller groups running together, virtual challenges and online groups.

 · Celebrating life with your good friends and family members

 · Seeing joy when athletes get the ultimate confidence boost of crossing the finish line

 · Cheering on your training partner who recovered from an injury

 · Witnessing community in action when volunteers come together

 · Donations being made to worthy causes